DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 The final chapter is divided in two parts.
 Starting with the tuning of the hyper parameters of the greedy gradient decay and the buffer size and finishing with the comparison of the above describe agents.

+All the final *parameter*,*architecture* details and results of the different algorithms you can find in the [*Report.md*](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/blob/main/p1_navigation/Report.md).

 ### 5.1 Hyperparameter
 The two parameters are chosen, since they have a severe influence to the system.<br />
 The **Greedy gradient** represent the dilemma between exploration and  exploitation. *Exploration* is the right thing to, maximize the expected